Ahmad-HK/sequenceFSM/README.md

 - The testbech for the design => sequenceFSM_tb.sv
 - The test vector file => sequenceStream.txt

-The coding is done using VSCode.
+The coding was done using VSCode.

 The simulator used is Questa Sim.